What Is Shock Advertising and Should You Use It?

 “shock is chiefly a reaction to something unexpected” – Negative Emotion Typology

-One person’s shock can affect another like-minded person to feel the same way, which is how shock advertisingworks.
-By upsetting a group of people who feel the same way about a particular topic or subject, you create a chain reaction of violating norms.
+One person’s shock can cause another like-minded person to feel the same way, which is how shock advertisingworks.
+You create a chain reaction of violating norms by upsetting a group of people who feel the same way about a particular topic or subject.

-There are quite a few marketing strategies available, but we will focus on shock advertising for this article.
+Quite a few marketing strategies are available, but we will focus on shock advertising for this article.